Tincture (heraldry): Other tinctures

 The heraldic scholar A. C. Fox-Davies proposed that, in some circumstances, white should be considered a heraldic colour, distinct from argent.
-In a number of instances, a label or collar blazoned as "white" rather than "argent" appears on a supporter blazoned argent or or.
+In a number of instances, a label or collar blazoned as white rather than argent appears on a supporter blazoned argent or or.
 The use of "white" in place of "argent" would be consistent with the Victorian practice of heraldic blazon that discouraged repeating the name of a tincture in describing a coat of arms, but if it were merely intended as a synonym of "argent", this placement would clearly violate the rule against placing metal on metal or colour on colour (see below).
 This difficulty is avoided if "white" is considered a colour in this particular instance, rather than a synonym of "argent".
 This interpretation has neither been accepted nor refuted by any heraldic authority, but a counter-argument is that the labels are not intended to represent a heraldic tincture, but are in fact white labels proper.

-Other exceptional colours have occasionally appeared during the twentieth and twenty-first centuries:
+Other exceptional colours have occasionally appeared during the 20th and 21st centuries: